-Cost of living in the USA, prices and what it is like to live for an Expat, quality of life / hardship, and compare cost of living for Expatriates as at April 2020.
+Cost of living in the USA, prices and what it is like to live for an Expat, quality of life / hardship, and compare cost of living for Expatriates as at July 2020.
 What is it like to live in the USA?
-The United States of America (USA) is in North America, bordering both the North Atlantic Ocean and the North Pacific Ocean, between Canada and Mexico.
-The climate is mostly temperate, but tropical in Hawaii and Florida, arctic in Alaska, semi arid in the great plains west of the Mississippi River, and arid in the Great Basin of the southwest.
-The official language is English.
+Climate: The climate is mostly temperate, but tropical in Hawaii and Florida, arctic in Alaska, semi arid in the great plains west of the Mississippi River, and arid in the Great Basin of the southwest.
+Language: The official language is English.
 It is predominant in business circles throughout the US.
 The US has highly cosmopolitan immigrant communities, particularly in cities who speak many other languages.
 Spanish is widely spoken in districts of most cities, as well as areas near the Mexican border.
-The main religion is Christianity.
-The economy of the United States is a capitalist mixed economy, fuelled by abundant natural resources, a well-developed infrastructure, and high productivity.
+Religion: Christianity.
+Economy: The economy of the United States is a capitalist mixed economy, fuelled by abundant natural resources, a well-developed infrastructure, and high productivity.
 The U.S. economy is the largest national economy in the world, with an estimated gross domestic product (GDP) equal to a quarter of nominal global GDP and a fifth of global GDP at purchasing power parity.
-Expatriate dress code is generally formal, comprising jacket and tie for men and suits for women, although this may differ by industry and state.
+Inflation: 0.6% for the United States as at June 2020.
+Money: The currency of United States is the US Dollar (USD).
+Banking is on a par with the rest of Western Europe and North America.
+Tax: In USA is based on the current personal income tax rates using the Single Federal income tax 2019 marginal rates for individuals which are progressive up to 37%.
+In addition there are State and Local Taxes which vary across the USA.
+For Xpatulator Hypothetical Tax purposes we have used a combined average of State and Local Taxes of 6.5%.
+The combined maximum progressive Xpatulator Hypothetical Tax rate is therefore 43.5% based on Federal (37%) + State and Local Taxes (6.5%).
+Population: 330.8 Million (2020 est.) Expat Life: Expatriate dress code is generally formal, comprising jacket and tie for men and suits for women, although this may differ by industry and state.
 The safety risk for expatriates in the United States is low overall, but medium in low-income, inner-city areas.
 Risks include terrorism, opportunistic street crime (such as pickpocketing, bag-snatching, mugging and vehicle theft), and violent crime in low-income, inner-city areas.
 Other risks include hurricanes, forest fires, and snowstorms.
-The currency of United States is the US Dollar (USD).
-Banking is on a par with the rest of Western Europe and North America.
-Health care facilities are good, however the cost of treatment for expatriates can be high.
+Health Care: Health care facilities are good, however the cost of treatment for expatriates can be high.
 Some hospitals may ask non-US residents to pay a deposit or ‘good faith’ payment on admittance.
-The Coronavirus COVID-19 total reported cases for the United States as at 28 May 2020 is 1,745,803, with 102,107 deaths.
-The rate of deaths per 1 million population is 309.
-The population is 330.8 Million (2020 est.), and the inflation rate (CPI) is 0.3% for the United States as at April 2020.
-The Xpatulator Hypothetical Tax for USA is based on the current personal income tax rates using the Single Federal income tax 2019 marginal rates for individuals which are progressive up to 37%.
-In addition there are State and Local Taxes which vary across the USA.
-For Xpatulator Hypothetical Tax purposes we have used a combined average of State and Local Taxes of 6.5%.
-The combined maximum progressive Xpatulator Hypothetical Tax rate is therefore 43.5% based on Federal (37%) + State and Local Taxes (6.5%).
+The Coronavirus COVID-19 total reported cases for the United States as at 30 July 2020 is 4,570,103, with 153,887 deaths.
+The rate of deaths per 1 million population is 465.

 The USA covers all states.
 For each state see